SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/BTP_how_to.md

     ROLE -- Individual --> COUNTRY
 ```

+#### Option A
-* **Option A -** You can set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
+You can set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
 If you miss SAP AI Core and SAP AI Launchpad entitlements in your account, please contact your account executive.
+#### Option B
-* **Option B -** Subscribe for a BTP enterprise account through your Company/Organization in [SAP Store](https://store.sap.com/dcp/en/product/display-9999951781_live_v1/SAP%20Business%20Technology%20Platform#pricing).
+You can sign up for BTP with Pay-As-You-Go commercial model with Free Tier through your Company/Organization in [SAP Store](https://store.sap.com/dcp/en/product/display-9999951781_live_v1/SAP%20Business%20Technology%20Platform#pricing).
 Then set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
+#### Option C
-* **Option C -** You can set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
+You can set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
 If you miss SAP AI Core and SAP AI Launchpad entitlements in your account, please contact Partner Licensing Service.
+#### Option D
-* **Option D -** You can sign up for BTP with Pay-As-You-Go commercial model with Free Tier on [PartnerEdge](https://partneredge.sap.com/en/partnership/licenses/tdd/wp_payg_btp.htmlthrough).
+You can sign up for BTP with Pay-As-You-Go commercial model with Free Tier on [PartnerEdge](https://partneredge.sap.com/en/partnership/licenses/tdd/wp_payg_btp.htmlthrough).
 Then set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
+#### Option E
-* **Option E -** You can set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
+You can set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
 If you miss SAP AI Core and SAP AI Launchpad entitlements in your account, you can add them through [the internal BTP Control Center](https://controlcenter.ondemand.com/index.html).
+#### Option F
-* **Option F -** Apply for an individual account following [this tutorial](https://developers.sap.com/tutorials/btp-free-tier-account.html).
+Apply for an individual account following [this tutorial](https://developers.sap.com/tutorials/btp-free-tier-account.html).
 You will be asked to provide a credit card during subscription, but you will not be charged if you activate free service plans only.
 Set up your AI Core Free Tier instance following this [tutorial](https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html).
+#### Option G
-* **Option G -** Unfortunately BTP enterprise accounts for individuals are not available in your region.
+Unfortunately BTP enterprise accounts for individuals are not available in your region.
 You can sign up for a [BTP Trial account](https://www.sap.com/registration/trial.908cb719-0e03-421c-a091-daca045f0acc.html), where you can do exercises for [Week 4 and Week 5](../README.md).
 However, Week 2 and Week 3 exercises cannot be done in BTP Trial, since AI Core and AI Launchpad are not available there.